spinalcordtoolbox/spinalcordtoolbox/README.rst

 **2. Multi-command pipelines**

 To facilitate multi-subject analyses, commands can be chained together to build processing pipelines.
-The best starting point for constructing a typical pipeline is the `batch_processing.sh <https://spinalcordtoolbox.com/user_section/getting-started.html#batch-processing-example>`_ script, which is provided with your installation of SCT.
+The best starting point for constructing a typical pipeline is the `batch_single_subject.sh <https://spinalcordtoolbox.com/user_section/getting-started.html#batch-processing-example>`_ script, which is provided with your installation of SCT.

 **3. GUI (FSLeyes integration)**